 Finally, there are contracts on the metals including gold, silver, aluminum and copper.
 And almost any agriculture commodity will have a contract so corn, wheat, soybeans, rice, coffee, cattle, hogs, you name it.

 Most online investing platforms will allow you to open a futures account with a broker.
-There is a lot more than goes into futures trading, determining where you think the prices gonna go and setting up your investments.
-I’ll do a video exclusively on futures because it can be a really amazing investment.
+There is a lot more that goes into futures trading, determining where you think the prices are gonna go and setting up your investments.
+I’ll do a video exclusively on futures because it can be an amazing investment.
 A few tips here though.

-This next investment, Currency Trading, is part of that futures idea but I really like this one so wanted to give it its own section.
-Most investors don’t know it but the foreign exchange or forex market is actually the largest in the world with over $5 trillion traded every day, that’s versus less than a fifth that for stocks.
+This next investment, Currency Trading, is part of the idea of that future but I really like this one so wanted to give it its section.
+Most investors don’t know it but the foreign exchange or forex market is the largest in the world with over $5 trillion traded every day, that’s versus less than a fifth that for stocks.
 Forex offers some of the highest leverage also with 50-to-1 bets and even higher for day trading.

 Now, currencies are always traded in pairs, usually the value of a currency versus the dollar.
 There are dozens of currency pairs available but like all the short-term strategies, it helps to focus on a few to limit the amount of research you need to keep up with.

-Through buying or selling these pairs, you’re betting that the value of one currency is going to be higher or lower versus another.
+By buying or selling these pairs, you’re betting that the value of one currency is going to be higher or lower than another.
 What I like about forex is that the biggest factors that affect currencies are big economic forces like growth, interest rates and capital flows.